-If you've been following financial or technology trends at all, you've probably heard a variety of different perspectives on cryptocurrencies such as Bitcoin.
+If you've been following financial or technology trends, you've probably heard various perspectives on cryptocurrency, such as Bitcoin.
 Some people claim that crypto tokens represent the future of global trade, while others see it as nothing more than a Ponzi scheme for those interested in making a quick buck.
 This article is intended as an introduction to the technological underpinnings of crypto, allowing readers to decide for themselves what to make of it.

 Cryptocurrency is any digital medium of exchange that may be used to purchase goods or services.
 In this sense, it is comparable to the American dollars in your wallet.
-However, most cryptocurrencies are decentralized, meaning that there is no central authority controlling the value of each token.
-The market forces of supply and demand dictate a token's value at any given time, creating large price fluctuations relative to more traditional money systems.
+However, most cryptocurrencies are decentralized, meaning no central authority controls each token's value.
+The supply and demand market forces dictate a token's value at any given time, creating large price fluctuations relative to more traditional money systems.

-Investors like this price instability because it offers extremely profitable (albeit risky) investment opportunities, but merchants often have a hard time offering a consistent price when one Bitcoin can be worth $9,500 today but $10,500 tomorrow.
+Investors like this price instability because it offers highly profitable (albeit risky) investment opportunities.
+However, merchants often have difficulty delivering a consistent price when one Bitcoin can be worth $9,500 today but $10,500 tomorrow.

 How do crypto coins work?

-Most crypto coins run on blockchain technology: a decentralized public ledger that records every transaction a given coin has ever had.
-Transaction info is permanently stored on "blocks" that can be "chained" together to produce infinite memory, allowing every token to be traced through every account that it has ever been in.
-Blockchain is difficult to hack, as you would need to alter each block simultaneously to ensure that they still agree with each other.
+Most crypto coins run on blockchain technology, a decentralized public ledger that records every transaction a given currency has ever had.
+Transaction info is permanently stored on "blocks" that can be "chained" to produce infinite memory, allowing every token to be traced through every account it has ever been in.
+Blockchain is difficult to hack, as you must alter each block simultaneously to ensure they agree.

-Every blockchain transaction contains three important pieces of information: Input, Amount, and Output.
-The Input is the account or accounts that originally provided the tokens being transferred to the account that is now trading them away.
-For example, if Jace gave Cooper five Bitcoin that he's now giving to Riele, Jace's crypto account is the Input for the transaction between Cooper and Riele.
-All cryptocurrency accounts (commonly called wallets) are identified on the blockchain by a random string of characters that act as a username, so suspicious tokens can be traced back to their origin point.
-The Amount is simply how much money was transferred.
-While most traditional banking systems are incapable of transactions involving less than $0.01, many cryptos support smaller amounts of money.
-For example, a Satoshi (or 0.00000001 Bitcoin) is the smallest amount supported by the Bitcoin blockchain.
+Every blockchain transaction contains three critical pieces of information: Input, Amount, and Output.
+The Input is the account or accounts that initially provided the tokens being transferred to the account that is now trading them away.
+For example, if Jace gave Cooper the five Bitcoins he's now offering to Riele, Jace's crypto account is the Input for the transaction between Cooper and Riele.
+All cryptocurrency accounts (commonly called wallets) are identified on the blockchain by a random string of characters that act as a username so that suspicious tokens can be traced back to their origin point.
+The Amount is how much money was transferred.
+While most traditional banking systems cannot transact less than $0.01, many cryptos support smaller amounts of money.
+For example, a Satoshi (or 0.00000001 Bitcoin) is the smallest Bitcoin blockchain investment amount.
 The Output is simply the account that receives funds.

 How do you get cryptocurrencies?

 It's also advisable to research crypto tokens before you purchase some.
 There are hundreds of altcoins (any crypto token that isn't Bitcoin) to choose from, with some of the most popular including Ripple, Ethereum, and Litecoin.
-Just make sure that the sources you choose are free of bias, as you don't want to be swindled by a shady "expert" looking to make a profit at your expense.
+Ensure your chosen sources are unbiased.
+You wouldn't want a dubious 'expert' swaying you, seeking profit at your expense.

 What differentiates one crypto token from another?

 Each token has a unique blockchain, which can vary from others.
-For example, Ethereum's blockchain is programmable, allowing developers to add new features constantly while Bitcoin is largely static.
+For example, Ethereum's blockchain is programmable, allowing developers to add new features constantly, while Bitcoin is mainly static.
 Likewise, each coin has a different planned circulation.
-There can only be 21 million Bitcoin in circulation at any given time, allowing prices to soar if demand is high enough.
-Meanwhile, Ripple has a planned circulation of 100,000,000,000 XRP that limits the value of each individual token no matter how high the demand climbs.
+With a cap of 21 million Bitcoin in circulation at any moment, prices can skyrocket if demand intensifies significantly.
+Meanwhile, Ripple has a planned circulation of 100,000,000,000 XRP that limits the value of each token no matter how high the market climbs.

 Are cryptocurrencies as great as their supporters claim?